 When the nobleman Gerald Cambrensis went on his missionary Journey through Wales in 1188, he doesn’t mention stopping at Moylgrove.
 But he was a guest for a while at Nevern Castle (across the hill in the next valley) “the chief stronghold in Cemais.”

 There he witnessed a fight between family members, finding himself in the middle of a long-running feud.
 We all know how embarrassing that can be.
 The father-in-law turned up with his villeins and besieged the castle, handing it over to the brother-in-law; who later lost it to his (most hated) brother.
-As is the way of these things, it didn’t stop there.
+(As is the way of these things, it didn’t stop there.
+The old man eventually ended up imprisoned in his own dungeon, until another brother turned up to release him and burned the castle to the ground.)

 Gerald muttered his excuses and moved on to St Dogmaels Abbey, where he was “lodged very comfortably.”
 These days the abbey itself is a bit draughty, but the adjacent Coach House provides excellent lunches.
 The abbey is the venue for an annual midsummer Shakespeare production.